 Lesson 2: Grounding We explore how to connect our brush movement with our body and breath; we will learn some new strokes and do a close study of the ideograph “Human”.

-Lesson 3: Bring Heaven to Earth We combine the strokes we have been practising and gain an understanding of the connections of this system of writing; we will do a close study of the ideograph “Heaven”.
+Lesson 3: Bring Heaven to Earth We combine the strokes we have been practicing and gain an understanding of the connections of this system of writing; we will do a close study of the ideograph “Heaven”.

-Lesson 4: Being Centred We identify the different types of East Asian calligraphy scripts; explore how our body interprets the brush flow and how this transforms our brush movements.
+Lesson 4: Being Centered We identify the different types of East Asian calligraphy scripts; explore how our body interprets the brush flow and how this transforms our brush movements.
 We are introduced to applied strokes in semi-cursive and cursive scripts, and do a close study of the ideograph “Tree.”

 Lesson 5: Creativity We will learn new strokes, do a close study of the ideograph “Moon” and explore through practice all three scripts: formal, semi-cursive, and cursive.